 Texas represents the last American psychological "frontier," a fictional mythology carved deep into the American psyche.
 This frontier fiction is defined by a fundamentally Anglo-European history of extreme xenophobia, fear of non-Anglos, an obsession with conquering new lands then immediately placing a border on them, excluding, extracting, enslaving, murdering, and ceaselessly demanding more for itself with no remorse.
 This is the real American "world-view", within which "he" is always the center of everything and yet always positioning "himself" as the victim of all as a justification for a zeitgeist of unhinged violence and fear; this latent fear is a ruse however, the Anglo-Texan psychology is rooted in being both wittingly and unwittingly exposed, the proverbial "dumb" Texan who knows no better and yet knows full well; this is the real American narrative, a pseudo-naivete behind the "freedom" script, behind which lies a calculated system in which we literally imprison those within the walls of our empire, enslaved by debt and burdened by a ceaseless drive towards consumption as resolution, while we terrorize those outside the walls in our endless hunger to expand beyond the last frontier, to justify our tireless hunger for supremacy over all other creatures, to assuage a profound underlying insecurity as it were; we are, as such, a society beseeched by border paranoia, ever feeling encroached upon and yet encroaching on all outside our walls with no remorse, "freedom fighters".
 That is precisely what Texas embodies, not New York, not even California.

 Nothing about Texas is glossed over or dressed up.
 We don't have the glitz of Hollywood or the gravitas of NY.
 Texas is where the brutal truth of Americanism is fully exposed, the last stop on the proverbial American road trip.
 Texas is always the final and darkest frontier of a deeply conflicted, often hypocritical, often racist and xenophobic, often self-loathing and fundamentally violent American social psychology and yet presents a strange sense of brutal optimism and potential, a sense that you will be left alone here, but the eerie sense that this may also not be what you want.
-I am looking at this complex and often difficult mythology head on.
+I am looking at this complex and often difficult mythology head on, and that is something that I need to do from Texas, not from afar, and so, I moved back.
+This is where my work belongs.